simslab/scHPF/docs/prep-cli.rst

 - on the :ref:`whitelist<whitelist>` and

-- that we observe in at least 10 cells.
+- that we observe in at at least 10 cells.

 After running this command, ``OUTDIR`` should contain a matrix market file, ``train.mtx``, and an ordered list of genes, ``genes.txt``.
 An optional prefix argument can be added, which is prepended to to the output file names.